michaelprice232/query-k8s-security-contexts/README.md

 3. ReadOnlyRootFilesystem in the container security context

 Used as part of a security hardening exercise of internet facing services.

+Currently, outputs the offending services to the console only.

 ## Run